ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_setup_instance.md

 	elektra-web (clusterd) by specifying the host and an API key in a config file.
 Alternative scenario: Authentication issues when connecting the services,
 	e.g. wrong API key.
-Error scenario: The instance is already connected to elektra-web or other technical problems, the user is informed about the issue.
+Alternative scenario: The instance is already connected to elektra-web.
+A message informs the user about this.
+Error scenario: Technical problems - the user is informed about the issue.
 Postcondition: User can now access the instance via the client.
 Non-functional Constraints:
 	- Security mechanism